-To be eligible for Targeted Units with Key Rental Assistance, individuals must meet all Key Rental Assistance eligibility criteria listed on page 26.
+To be eligible for Targeted Units with Key Rental Assistance, individuals must meet all Key Rental Assistance eligibility criteria listed here.
 To expand access to these units, service providers may sponsor the following types of Key Rental Assistance waivers for individuals that do not meet certain eligibility criteria:

-- Disability Income Waiver. - Income adjustment waiver (benefits households that suffer an undue burden paying the tenant rent share).
+- Disability Income Waiver (this waiver is only needed if required at move-in.
+If during tenancy the tenant transitions from disability to normal retirement, no waiver is needed at the point). - Income adjustment waiver (benefits households that suffer an undue burden paying the tenant rent share).
 Income adjustment waivers require a copy of the Tenant Income Certification from property management.
 Tenant Income Certifications are requested from property management by the applicant/tenant. - Older persons waiver (benefits individuals who are receiving Social Security retirement benefits and are disabled but do not have disability income). - NC Transitions Program Waiver. - Medical Unit size waiver (benefits individuals that have disability- related needs for an extra bedroom or for particular features of an available unit that the household is technically not large enough to lease per Key Rental Assistance eligibility criteria).